-When you are involved in causes for the betterment of society and start an NGO, you must register it so that it obtains a legal status.
+When you are involved in causes for the betterment of society and start an NGO, you must register it so that it obtains legal status.
 NGO registration in Delhi might seem tedious if you don't know who to contact and what to do.
-While with your NGO, you aim to help the vulnerable societies without earning a profit, registering it will allow you to interact with donors and other organisations at an official level.
+While with your NGO, you aim to help vulnerable societies without earning a profit, registering it will allow you to interact with donors and other organizations at an official level.

 Even though many political groups and religious entities establish NGOs to act as a front for their interests, an NGO at its core is not aimed to shell out profits to its members but to improve the wellness & welfare of the underprivileged section of the society.
 Even if some NGOs are front for political or religious entities, all the profits should be invested in the social cause they are helping better.